kanisterio/kanister/examples/etcd/etcd-in-cluster/k8s/README.md

 This document is going to show you how you can backup the ETCD cluster that is running as part of your Kubernetes control plane.
 The commands are run into a cluster that is setup using [Kubeadm](https://github.com/kubernetes/kubeadm) but it should work on any other single or multi node ETCD cluster.

+**Note**

+This blueprint will only work if the etcd pod has `tar` binary available as `kubectl cp` command in the blueprint, requires `tar` binary to be present on source.

 The cluster this example is perfomed on is two node kubeadm cluster.

 ## Prerequisites Details